Best Bike Shed: Secure, Practical and Weatherproof

 How many bikes will it store?

-What size bike shed you'll need will obviously depend on what exactly you want to store in there!
+What size storage shed you'll need will obviously depend on what exactly you want to keep in there!
 How many bikes?
 What size are they?
 How many accessories will join them?

 And perhaps you'd like a bit of space to work on your bikes too?